Cohorts are groups of people with similar traits or behavior - for example, generations sometimes are also called cohorts.

 In Marketing, cohorts are groups of customers united by a common trait - products they buy, the frequency of shopping, preferences for particular promotions, etc. This kind of categorization gives marketers much more context when monitoring their shopping behavior and makes finding behavior patterns easier and the findings - more focused and meaningful.

-Now, in Metrilo, there are three cohort analyses:
+Now, in Metrilo, there are the following cohort analyses:

 - By month of first order

 - By campaign attributed to first order

 In the Retention tab, switch from the default Overview to Cohort (at the top of the page).